shardus/website-docs.shardus.com/pages/docs/api/interface/README.md

 # Interface

-The Shardus API provides you with a few essential methods required to configure a shardus network.
+The Shardus API provides you with a few essential methods required to configure a Shardus network.
 You can see the required methods here:

 ---